 So it’s back to the fantasy, and part three of The One Saga: Dark Mistress.
 Now this gives me a local dilemma.
 In our local writer’s group: The Horsham Writers Circle I have been giving in chapters of teh Shakespeare book for regular review.
 With it now done am I to return to teh Dark Mistress and submit that, or do something new for them?
 I chose the latter, or else I would have to explain my way through 200,000+ words of pre-existing story everytime I handed in a chapter (no thanks).
 So I have a new work in progress.

-The Knowing is my utterly new work.
+Mark is my utterly new work.
 This one is set in the current day with a veneer of Victorian Steampunk and science fiction all stirred up with my own warped sense of humour.

 Here’s the opening gambit.